Agricultural robot: End effector

-An end effector in an agricultural robot is the device found at the end of the robotic arm, used for various agricultural operations.
+An end effector in a robot is the device found at the end of the robotic arm, used for various agricultural operations.
 Several different kinds of end effectors have been developed.
-In an agricultural operation involving grapes in Japan, end effectors are used for harvesting, berry-thinning, spraying, and bagging.
-Each was designed according to the nature of the task and the shape and size of the target fruit.
+In an agricultural operation involving grapes in Japan, end effectors were developed for harvesting, berry-thinning, spraying, and bagging.
+The following designs, though proven efficient in laboratory and field experiments, have yet to be applied commercially.

+Each end effector was designed according to the nature of the task and the shape and size of the target fruit.
 For instance, the end effectors used for harvesting were designed to grasp, cut, and push the bunches of grapes.

 Berry thinning is another operation performed on the grapes, and is used to enhance the market value of the grapes, increase the grapes' size, and facilitate the bunching process.
 For berry thinning, an end effector consists of an upper, middle, and lower part.
 The upper part has two plates and a rubber that can open and close.
 The two plates compress the grapes to cut off the rachis branches and extract the bunch of grapes.
 The middle part contains a plate of needles, a compression spring, and another plate which has holes spread across its surface.
 When the two plates compress, the needles punch holes through the grapes.
 Next, the lower part has a cutting device which can cut the bunch to standardize its length.

 For spraying, the end effector consists of a spray nozzle that is attached to a manipulator.
 In practice, producers want to ensure that the chemical liquid is evenly distributed across the bunch.
-Thus, the design allows for an even distribution of the chemical by making the nozzle to move at a constant speed while keeping distance from the target.
+Thus, the design allows for an even distribution of the chemical by making the nozzle move at a constant speed while keeping distance from the target.

 The final step in grape production is the bagging process.
 The bagging end effector is designed with a bag feeder and two mechanical fingers.
 In the bagging process, the bag feeder is composed of slits which continuously supply bags to the fingers in an up and down motion.
 While the bag is being fed to the fingers, two leaf springs that are located on the upper end of the bag hold the bag open.
 The bags are produced to contain the grapes in bunches.
 Once the bagging process is complete, the fingers open and release the bag.
-This shuts the leaf springs, which seals the bag and prevents it from opening again.
+This shuts the leaf springs, which seal the bag and prevent it from opening again.